fablabnk/LaserCutLampMaking/README.md

 - Adobe Acrobat
 - Trotec Rayjet Manager (the software used to control our lab laser cutter)

 The slicer plugin will allow us to take any 3D object, define a slice height and produce a vector graphics file that contains a layer for each slice.
 Inkscape will be used to tidy up the layers and arrange them into sheets.
-Your team will be given two sheets of 740x440 cardboard to work with.
+Your team will be given two sheets of 740mmx440mm cardboard to get you started.

 Don't worry if you don't manage to produce a completed lamp by the end of the session, as there will be time to experiment further next week during our open Friday session.